algosup/2024-2025-project-5-bubble-intermarche-team-1/FunctionalSpecifications/functionalSpecifications.md

 **Goals**: Dive deep into origin, style and intensity data compare products and save favorites for future visits.

-**Frustrations**: Slow or inaccurate barcode scans and limited filtering options or lack of high-resolution images.
+**Frustrations**: Slow or inaccurate barcode scans and limited filtering options or a lack of high-resolution images.

 ___